Vitamin C is a vital nutrient for health. It helps form and maintain bones, skin, and blood vessels. It is also an antioxidant.

 Vitamin C is water soluble, and the body does not store it.
-To maintain adequate levels of vitamin C, humans need a daily intake of food that contains it.
+To maintain adequate levels of vitamin C, people need to consume food that contains it every day.

 - the gut